L30W/aiasgmforfree/aistudio+colab.md

 1.  **Part 1: Initial Setup:** A one-time setup for each new session.
 2.  **Part 2: Document Processing:** A slow, one-time step that processes your PDF.
 3.  **Part 3: AI Tuning:** A fast, repeatable step where you'll customize the AI's personality.
-4.  **Part 4: Interactive Chat:** The final step to start talking to your AI GM.
+4.  **Part 4: Interactive Chat:** The final step to start talking to your AI GM, now with automatic word-wrapping for readability.

 The main advantage is that you can repeatedly tune the AI in Part 3 without having to re-process the PDF every time, making experimentation very fast.